Press Complaints Commission: History

 As of 12 January 2011, the Northern and Shell group (often referred to as the Express Group) of publications withdrew its subscription to the PCC.
 According to the PCC, "a refusal to support the self-regulatory system financially means that a newspaper publisher effectively withdraws from the PCC's formal jurisdiction, which the PCC considers regrettable".
 Consequently, the Daily & Sunday Express, Scottish Daily & Sunday Express, Daily & Sunday Star, OK!, New magazine and Star magazine are no longer bound by the PCC's code of practice, and the public no longer has recourse to making complaints through the PCC.

 The Guardian newspaper reported in May 2011 that social media messages are to be brought under the remit of the PCC after it ruled in February 2011 that information posted on Twitter should be considered public and publishable by newspapers.

+Following the News International phone hacking scandal in 2011, which resulted in the judicial Leveson Inquiry on the culture, practices and ethics of the British press.
+The Inquiry led to the formation of the royal Charter on self-regulation of the press in 2013 to form a regulatory government body that would be overseeing independent press regulators as they had shown to be ineffective in self-regulating without oversight.

+PCC subsequently shut down on 8 September 2014, and on the same day, it was replaced by a newly formed group, the Independent Press Standards Organisation (IPSO), chaired by Sir Alan Moses and previous members of the press of PCC.

+The new royal charter created the Press Recognition Panel (PRP) in November 2014 to provider oversight on press regulatory bodies under the royal charter.
+PCC's successor IPSO did not seek approval under the Press Recognition Panel.

+A 2024 review by the Press Recognition Panel, found that the new Independent Press Standards Organisation (IPSO) had not lived up to its promises, and was acting much like its predecessor PCC had.
+The review raised "serious concerns that IPSO represents only the latest stage in what Lord Leveson defined as a pattern of cosmetic reform by the press."

+The report found that IPSO had only investigated 3.82% of reports and only upheld 0.56% of complaints it received over a five-year period from 2018 to 2022, despite having received more complaints than PCC had previously.
+The panel compared the organization with IMPRESS, the only independent regulatory body that has sought, and received approval to regulate media it oversees, which had upheld 21.67% of complaints it received during a six-year period from 2018 to 2023.